renehiemstra/Cosm/README.md

 `Cosm` and its associated command-line-interface `cosm`, is a package manager and integrated package registry that is language agnostic.
 Support for new languages is implemented by writing a simple plugin.
 This makes `Cosm` ideally suited for multi-language projects.

 The design of `Cosm` is based on the following ideas
-* [Minimal version selection](https://research.swtch.com/vgo-mvs), leading to 100% reproducible builds without the need for a lockfile or pkg manifest that store the entire dependency tree.
+* [Minimal version selection](https://research.swtch.com/vgo-mvs), leading to 100% reproducible builds without the need for a lockfile.
 * Clear division of: (1) a language agnostic core functionality for package management, and (2) a language/build system specific top-layer that is extensible.
 * Integrated tools for package registries, allowing both publicly and privately hosted package registries, using the same interface.
 * A local depot directory (.cosm) that locally hosts registry and package data and interacts with remotes when required.